ALEHACKsp/back-engineering-writeup/README.md

 Now that we have completed basic dissection, we can move onto setting types, as well as nested structs.

+the program I am using for this example can be found here: https://github.com/Compiled-Code/back-engineering-writeup/blob/main/reclass-example-two.exe?raw=true

 The structs that I am dissecting are as folows:
 ```cpp
 struct dissect_me_nested_t